w3th4nds/Reverse_Engineering/README.md

 Analyze the block layout before diving into ASM code. `Layout view` is available on many disassemblers.

 ### Tip 30
-> Βetter than anything technical I can share: RE isn’t a 1337 h4ck3r only reserved field!
+> ***"Βetter than anything technical I can share: RE isn’t a 1337 h4ck3r only reserved field!
 Like anything else: It’s open to everyone!
-And like any skill, "just" enjoy it, work hard, and you’ll get it.
+And like any skill, "just" enjoy it, work hard, and you’ll get it."***